MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/logs-session-id.md

 ## Share logs

-Send logs directly to Microsoft, so we can help troublehoot your issue.
+Send logs directly to Microsoft, so we can help troubleshoot your issue.

 1. On the sign in screen, select the clipboard icon and then select **Share logs**.
 2. Select a sharing option such as Outlook and then email the logs to: [dynmobisup@microsoft.com](dynmobisup@microsoft.com)